zombiQWERTY/matrixsolver/README.md

 See what each script does by looking at the `scripts` section in [package.json](./package.json).

-## Base app and tutorial

-This repo is finally finished boilerplate for your app.

-[Content folder](./src/content/) is for your public images (images, that loads from html/jade).
-The path for `src` attribute will be without parent folder name (`content`).

 ## License

-The license of this workflow is MIT.
+The license of this application is MIT.